 140 mg/month subcutaneously.Geriatric

 140 mg/month subcutaneously.Adolescents

 Safety and efficacy have not been established.Infants

 Safety and efficacy have not been established.Neonates

 Mechanism Of Action

-Galcanezumab is a humanized immunoglobulin G4 (IgG4) monoclonal antibody that binds to calcitonin gene-related peptide (CGRP) ligand and blocks its binding to the receptor.
+Erenumab is a human immunoglobulin G2 (IgG2) monoclonal antibody that has high affinity binding to the calcitonin gene-related peptide (CGRP) receptor and antagonizes CGRP receptor function.
 CGRP is distributed throughout the nervous system, and it is concentrated at anatomical sites, such as the trigeminovascular system, which are involved in migraine pathophysiology.
 Centrally, CGRP is involved in nociceptive transmission through second and third order neurons and pain modulation in the brainstem.
 Peripherally, CGRP mediates vasodilation through smooth muscle receptors.
 CGRP concentrations are elevated during acute migraine attacks and may be chronically elevated in chronic migraineurs.